 “Thanks for asking about first memories of Earth Day.

 I would have been a few weeks shy of my 11th birthday in April 1970.
 My earliest memory of Earth Day and environmental activism was attending a festival in Piermont NY with my mom, dad, and sisters.
 A big sailboat named “the Sloop Clearwater” was docked there on the west shore of the Hudson River.
 I seem to remember seeing lots of colorful and energized people and music and a guy about as old as my father named Pete Seager playing banjo and singing.

 Growing up in the Hudson Valley.
 I learned at that early age how polluted the river was.

 I feel so grateful for those aware souls who spoke up, and for all those people (yes and politicians) in the USA and around the world who recognized the problems of pollution and did a lot to reduce those problems.

 Today some of us still recognize the need for ongoing Earth Awareness and the need for commitment and action to avoid environmental catastrophes from plastics, trash, and global warming.

 I attended the first Earth Day ‘happening’ at Wayne State.
 I was impressed by the message of the speakers.
 I hung out with some friends until it was over and was dismayed by all the litter of flyers and leaflets left flying in the breeze.
 I thought to myself that we had a long way to go.
 Unfortunately, we still do.

 I was fresh out of college and teaching high school French in a somewhat stinky paper mill town in Wisconsin.
-On the morning of Earth Day 1970 we were all called to the gym for a program.
-That was my first clue there was an environment movement.
+On the morning of Earth Day 1970, we were all called to the gym for a program.
+That was my first clue there was an environmental movement.
 After I moved to Ohio I became active with the Sierra Club.
-And yes, thanks to EPA, some time later I went back and confirmed the air was no longer smelly in that little mill town.
+And yes, thanks to EPA, sometime later I went back and confirmed the air was no longer smelly in that little mill town.